Squidyu/github-trending/README.md

 ## Go

+* 【2024-11-16】[openai / openai-go](https://github.com/openai/openai-go) - The official Go library for the OpenAI API
 * 【2024-11-11】[helm-unittest / helm-unittest](https://github.com/helm-unittest/helm-unittest) - BDD styled unit test framework for Kubernetes Helm charts as a Helm plugin.
 * 【2024-11-11】[JohannesKaufmann / html-to-markdown](https://github.com/JohannesKaufmann/html-to-markdown) - ⚙️ Convert HTML to Markdown.
 Even works with entire websites and can be extended through rules.
 * 【2024-11-04】[MightyMoud / sidekick](https://github.com/MightyMoud/sidekick) - Bare metal to production ready in mins; your own fly server on your VPS.